nilsvbconxion/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-new-barcode-scanner.md

 **Text** - Text that appears on the button that activates the scanner.

+## Usage
+On a mobile device (iOS or Android), click the "Scan"-button.
+This will open a camera-screen where you can change the camera (front or back) and turn on the flashlight.
+The component will automatically recognize any barcode on the screen.
+After a suitable barcode was found, this value will be available in the **Value**-property, e.g. you can display the value of a barcode on a label's **Text**-property via the code: **BarcodeScanner1.Value**.

 ## Additional properties

 **[BorderColor](properties-color-border.md)** – The color of a control's border.